bootloader

 bootloader_settings

-With this variable, list kernels and their command line parameters that you want to set.
+Use this variable to list kernels and their command line parameters.

 Available keys: